 Who’s responsible for the garden?

-The general maintenance of the garden, like cutting the grass, that’s down to you to take care of.
-The bigger things like trees and fences, any out buildings, that’s the responsibility of your landlord.
+The general maintenance of the garden, like cutting the grass, is down to you to take care of.
+The bigger things, such as trees, fences and outbuildings, are the responsibility of your landlord.

 As a tenant you should be aiming for the garden to be free from litter and not overgrown.
-It should be tidy, so regularly weed in growing season, and cut the grass.
-If you have a hedge, you’ll need to keep that trimmed too.
+It should be tidy, so you need to mow the lawn and keep weeds under control.
+If you have a hedge, you need to keep that trimmed, too.

 If there are any issues with any of the bigger things in the garden as mentioned above, speak to your landlord to get issues fixed.